Visit a group

 We need someone like you to help WAVE's ethos ripple out into more communities.

-WAVE started with a couple of parents who knew the challenges of integrating a child with a learning disability into their community, and a passion to ‘do something’ to make things better.
+WAVE started in Muswell Hill with a couple of parents who knew the challenges of integrating a child with a learning disability into their community, and a passion to ‘do something’ to make things better.
 We’re still on that journey and we want to take others with us.

-We’re creating a network of people who are running mixed-ability social and worship events in their communities.
-Here are some of their stories.
+We’re creating a network of people across the UK who are running mixed-ability social and worship events in their communities.
+Although we're a London-based charity, we are looking to hear from people anywhere in the country.

-Want to set up a group in your area?
-Get in touch!
+Want to set up a group?
+Start a group in your area

 “My younger child gets play dates every week, my daughter with autism has had just one or two throughout her entire time at school - you always feel the odd one out in the playground.
 I always wanted to have a place where it would be easy to go, get support on the motherhood journey.
 It just went from there.
-Seeing the stress in a Mum coming to the group for the first time - closely watching her child who struggles in group settings, scared of how it will go - then seeing her face relax because her child is welcomed.
 It’s such a blessing to me to make those connections happen.”

 Andriana, The Haven, Crouch End